 The firm is registered in Romania and has an internal policy of not storing any user data.
 Romanian law doesn’t impose any kind of mandatory data retention either, so it seems like the provider is covered on the privacy front.
 But there was a bit of a management shuffle recently – CyberGhost was acquired by an Israeli firm a few months ago–that might change the scenario.
 We’ll update this article if we notice anything.

 For a relatively inexpensive VPN, CyberGhost has solid encryption standards.
 It uses 256-bit AES encryption on the OpenVPN protocol which is considered robust.
-There are 3,805 servers at the time of writing this update, spread across 60 countries.
+There are more than 5,700 servers spread across 90 countries.
 Unblocking Facebook shouldn’t pose a challenge.

-- Operates a network of more than 3,800 servers in 60 countries
+- Operates a network of more than 5,700 server locations in 90 countries

 - Decent, reliable speeds